 It actually worked.
 The accountability and the simplicity of what we did really helped all of us.
 We paid more attention to the little things, and by sharing our happiness we were able to multiply its effect.
 Plus it strengthened our support system.
 During interviews and travels, we knew we had people to check in with and to lean on if we needed to.

 Pick your version

 We used emails because back then (ha) group text wasn’t so big of a thing (or maybe we were just behind the times).
-But, as you begin this new year, I encourage you to try something like this.
+But, I encourage you to try something like this.
 Ultimately it’s the little things that make up our lives, and it’s so important to identify and appreciate them.